As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Preheat oven to 325°F.

 - Cut the butter into small pieces and place it in a large bowl (or the bowl of a stand mixer) with the sugar.
-Beat on medium speed until lightened in color and fluffy.
-Add the vanilla extract and beat to incorporate.

-- Dust work surface and rolling pin with flour and gently roll each dough ball into a thin disk, about ⅛ inch, but don't stress.
+- Dust work surface and rolling pin with flour and gently roll each dough ball into a thin disk, about 1/8 inch, but don't stress.

-- Using a 2 ½-inch round cookie/biscuit cutter, cut as many circles as you can.
+- Using a 2 1/2-inch round cookie/biscuit cutter, cut as many circles as you can.
 You should get between 90 and 100 in total, after you re-roll any scraps and use them to make a few more cookies.

 - Using a small snowflake cookie cutter (or any small festive shape you like), cut into the center of half the circles.
 Remove the snowflakes to bake separately.